🔍 공개 퀴즈 검색

 Which is an example of word choice bias?

-1. Calling someone 'freedom fighter' vs 'terrorist' ✓
+3. Calling someone 'freedom fighter' vs 'terrorist' ✓

-4. Using statistics
+4. Using accurate statistics

 What is selection bias?

-1. Including or omitting information to support a viewpoint ✓
+2. Including or omitting information to support a viewpoint ✓

-3. Choosing words carefully
+3. Choosing words carefully for clarity

-4. Grammar mistakes
+4. Making grammatical mistakes

 What does the CRAAP test evaluate?

-2. Source credibility using Currency, Relevance, Authority, Accuracy, Purpose ✓
+1. Source credibility using Currency, Relevance, Authority, Accuracy, Purpose ✓

-3. Writing quality only
+3. Writing quality and style only

 4. Reading speed and pace